okand/zabbix-mattermost-notifier/README.md

-# Zabbix Slack Notifier
+# Zabbix Mattermost Notifier

-Simple python script to send notifications to Slack using `attachments: []` so that they look pretty in the chat.
+Simple python script to send notifications to Mattermost using `attachments: []` so that they look pretty in the chat.

 Only tested in Zabbix 3.4 on Ubuntu 14.04 and 16.04

 ## Setup
-Put your Slack webhook and url to your Zabbix install in the top of the python script.
+Put your Mattermost webhook and url to your Zabbix install in the top of the python script.
 Lines 9 and 10.
 You can change the username the messages will seem to come from here too.

 Place the script in the custom alert scripts location.
 It's defined by the `AlertScriptsPath=` setting in your __zabbix_server.conf__ file.